Fort Alden |

 Fort Windecker

 A fortified and palisaded farm house with a blockhouse, located on the old river road.
 Built by Johannes Windecker.
+Troops from Fort Plain garrisoned the fort after 1781.
 It was dismantled after the war.

 Fort Hess